This is us. Creative visionaries who work together to create successful strategies and funding programmes in the fields of art, culture and education.

 +49 (0)30 40 20 33 20 4

 Hélène Philippot studied musicology and music management at the Université Paris IV Sorbonne and the Universität der Künste Berlin.
 From 2008 to 2012 she worked for a range of cultural organisations in France, including the Orchestre National d’Île-de-France, the festival Les Nuits du Mont Rome and the Opéra National de Paris.
 From 2013 and 2021 she worked for the Berliner Festspiele, including as production manager for international co-productions in the fields of circus and dance, as well as for the festival Jazzfest Berlin.
 In 2017/2018 she took part in the Festival Production Management Training held by the European Festivals Association.
 Since 2019, she has been responsible for managing the Swiss choreographer Lea Moro’s company.
 In February 2021, she completed the professional development course in business administration at the Technical University of Nuremberg.
-She joined Bureau Ritter in June 2021 as production manager and producer of the Dance On Ensemble.
+She joined Bureau Ritter in June 2021 as production director of the Dance On Ensemble.

 +49 (0)30 40 20 33 21 3